O1V3R/O1V3R/README.md

-- 👋 Hi, I’m @O1V3R
+- Hi, Welcome to my profile
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
-  I'm currently studying basic theoretical computer science
+  - I'm currently studying basic theoretical computer science
-- 📫 How to reach me ...

 <!---
 O1V3R/O1V3R is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.